Khosraw/My-Dot-Files/README.md

 **Warning**: If you don't know how any of the configuration works, don't use it.
 Use at your own risk!

-Configurations were built off of the BSPWM configuration that came with Archcraft.
+Configurations were built off of the BSPWM configuration that came with Archcraft (October 2021 Update).
 For that reason this repository has a GNU license. https://archcraft.io

 ## Things Included